nicsuzor/wikijuris/ausip/assignlicence.markdown

 | No Derivative Works (ND) | Licensees may copy, distribute, display and perform only verbatim copies of the work, not derivative works and remixes based on it. |

-**Video overview by Rachel Varshney on[Creative Commons Licensing](https://www.youtube.com/watch?v=BzR6gVzFSjo).**
+**Video overview by Rachel Varshney on[Creative Commons Licensing](https:_www.youtube.com/watch?v=BzR6gVzFSjo).**

 ### Statutory Licences

 A statutory licence involves the copyright owner making the copyright work available for use (to a specific audience) without requiring permission.
 The copyright owner is then entitled to be compensated for the use of their work.

 In December 2017 the statutory licensing scheme in Australia was simplified.
-The previous educational statutory licences in Parts VA and VB of the //Copyright Act 1968// (Cth) was replaced by one simplified statutory licence. [^AUTOREPLACED//CA// ss 113N - 113UENDREPLACE] The statutory licence will be discussed in more detail in the Chapter on Copyright Limitations and Exceptions.
+The previous educational statutory licences in Parts VA and VB of the _Copyright Act 1968_ (Cth) was replaced by one simplified statutory licence. [^AUTOREPLACED_CA_ ss 113N - 113UENDREPLACE] The statutory licence will be discussed in more detail in the Chapter on Copyright Limitations and Exceptions.
-[^AUTOREPLACED//CA// ss 113N - 113UENDREPLACE]: //CA// ss 113N - 113U
+[^AUTOREPLACED_CA_ ss 113N - 113UENDREPLACE]: _CA_ ss 113N - 113U